Generic name: evolocumab (E voe LOK ue mab)

 liver or kidney disease; or

+Do not give this medicine to a child without medical advice.
 Evolocumab is not approved for use by anyone younger than 13 years old.
+For certain conditions, evolocumab should not be given to a child of any age.

 How is evolocumab given?

 Evolocumab is available in a prefilled syringe, a SureClick prefilled autoinjector, or a Pushtronex on-body infusor with prefilled cartridge.
-Read all patient information, medication guides, and instruction sheets provided to you.
-Ask your doctor or pharmacist if you have any questions about your injection device, or call the manufacturer at 1-844-737-2842.
+Read and carefully follow any Instructions for Use provided with your medicine.
+Ask your doctor or pharmacist if you have questions, or call the manufacturer at 1-844-737-2842.

 Your care provider will show you the best places on your body to inject evolocumab or place the on-body infusor.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

 Each single-use prefilled syringe, cartridge, or injection device is for one use only.
 Throw away after one use, even if there is still some medicine left inside.
 Follow any state or local laws about throwing away used needles and syringes.
-Use a puncture-proof "sharps" disposal container (ask your pharmacist where to get one and how to throw it away).
-Keep this container out of the reach of children and pets.
+Use a puncture-proof "sharps" container.
+Follow state or local laws about how to dispose of this container.
+Keep it out of the reach of children and pets.

 Store evolocumab in the refrigerator in its original carton and protect from light and heat.
 Do not freeze.
 Throw away any evolocumab that has been frozen.

-Take the medicine out of the refrigerator and allow it to reach room temperature for 30 to 45 minutes before injecting your dose.
+Take the medicine out of the refrigerator and let it reach room temperature for 30 to 45 minutes before injecting your dose.
 Do not heat a syringe or injection device.

 You may also store evolocumab in the original carton at cool room temperature, away from light and heat.
 Use the medicine within 30 days if it is kept at room temperature.